-Federal fair housing laws specify illegal reasons to refuse to rent to a tenant, such as rejecting an applicant because of race, religion, ethnic background, sex, or because the applicant has children or a disability.
+Federal fair housing laws specify illegal reasons to refuse to rent to a tenant, such as rejecting an applicant because of race, religion, ethnic background, sex (including gender identity and sexual orientation), or because the applicant has children or a disability.

-In addition, some state and local laws prohibit discrimination based on a person's marital status, sexual orientation, or age.
+In addition, some state and local laws prohibit discrimination based on a person's marital status, source of income, or age.